Credit score for renting: landlord credit check — what do they see?

 What credit checks do landlords do?

-Soft checks include only information that is already publicly available about you and they don’t affect your credit score when the checks are made.
-Hard credit checks can actually make your credit score dip temporarily.
-It’s also worth mentioning that landlords are not allowed to charge you for credit checks (that would be a breach of Trading Standards).
+Soft checks include only information that is already publicly available about you and they don’t affect your score when the checks are made — unlike hard checks which can make it dip temporarily.
+You can find out more about hard vs soft credit checks here.
+It’s also worth mentioning that landlords are not allowed to charge you for this process (that would be a breach of Trading Standards).

 What do landlords look for in a credit check?